SAP-archive/teched2021-developer-keynote/drafts/FirstStepsAI.md

 ber_client = ber_api_client.BER_API_Client(url,client_id, client_secret, auth_url)
 ```

-Now we can trigger the first inference job.
-For this we use the pre-trained model sap_email_business_entity that extract the invoice reference number and the vendor ID from an unstructured text.
+Now we will post the inference job.
+We use the pre-trained model sap_email_business_entity that extract the invoice reference number and the vendor ID from an unstructured text.
-The text we are using is: Hey Big Brother, did you already received my invoice 45678?
-Cheers, Katharina.
+The text to extract the invoice number from is: Hello, I would like to know the status of an invoice.
+The number is 456789.
+Regards, Katharina.

 ```
 model_name = "sap_email_business_entity"
 model_version = 1
-text = 'Hey, did you already received my invoice 456789.
-Cheers, Katharina'
+text = 'Hello, I would like to know the status of an invoice.
+The number is 456789.
+Regards, Katharina.'
 ```

-The text, the model name and the version we pass as inputs into the post_inference_job to trigger the inference call.
+The text, the model name and the model version we pass as inputs into the post_inference_job to post the inference job.

 ```